sammydentino/Clear/README.md

 # Clear

-Clear Weather
+Checking the weather should be easy.
 You want simple.
 We call it Clear.